socialvibe/truex-ads-docs/bluescript-reference.md

 Property | Default | Description
 --- | --- | ---
-video_url | N/A (Required) | Specifies the URI to the video file.
-MP4 format is expected.
-loop | true | If set to true, the video will be restarted from the beginning after the end is reached. autoplay | true | If set to true, the video will be automatically started on card display. replayable | false | If set to true, makes the video player focusable on playback completion, enabling replay of the video.
+video_url | (required) | Specifies the URI to the video file.
+MP4 format is expected. loop | true | If set to true, the video will be restarted from the beginning after the end is reached. autoplay | true | If set to true, the video will be automatically started on card display. replayable | false | If set to true, makes the video player focusable on playback completion, enabling replay of the video.